Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - The chapter delves into themes of justice, survival, and the personal growth of Arya Stark.
 - It examines the consequences of seeking revenge and the impact it has on Arya's own identity.
 7. Aftermath and Reflection:
-- The chapter concludes with Arya reflecting on the events that transpired, the lessons learned, and the lingering effects on her journey.
+- The story continues with with Arya reflecting on the events that transpired, the lessons learned, and the lingering effects on her journey.

 Note: This chapter focuses on Arya Stark's experience as she confronts a situation reminiscent of the Red Wedding.
 Emphasize the danger, deceit, and personal vendettas that surround her.
 Explore Arya's internal struggle as she balances her desire for revenge with the need for self-preservation.
 Highlight the moral complexities of her actions and the toll they take on her psyche.
 Conclude the chapter with Arya's reflections on the events and their impact on her journey.